hypre-space/hypredrive/interfaces/fortran/README.md

 ## Limitations

-- The first interface targets real-valued HYPRE builds.
+- The first interface targets real-valued, double-precision HYPRE builds.
 - Matrix and RHS convenience helpers use `integer(c_int64_t)` for global indices and `real(c_double)` for values, with conversion in the C bridge.
 - Empty local CSR slabs are rejected by the convenience helper.